 THE BENT OVER DUMBBELL ROW

-- If you do not have a bench to use as support, simply place your outstretched hand on a sturdy surface.
-Assume a shoulder width stance with your feet in line with each other, not a staggered stance.
+- If you do not have a bench to use as support, simply place your outstretched hand on a stable surface (like a dumbbell rack).
+Place your feet shoulder-width apart in line with each other, not a staggered stance.

 - The remainder of the exercise should be performed exactly the same as described above

-- Keep your back flat, your neck neutral and your focus on your lats and scapula.
+- Keep your back flat, your neck neutral and your focus on your lats and shoulder blades.

-The One Arm DB Row is just one of several compound exercises you should be doing
+The One Arm DB Row is just one great exercise among the many you should be doing